Beth Axelrod: Education

 Axelrod received a BSE degree from Wharton School of the University of Pennsylvania.
 She has a master's in public and private management (MPPM) from the Yale School of Management.

 Career

 Axelrod started working at McKinsey & Company in 1989.
 In 2002, she was hired as the Chief Talent Officer for WPP.
 At WPP, she helped devise better ways to recruit and retain talented people for the company.
 In 2005, she was hired as the Senior Vice President of human resources at eBay.
 She retired from eBay in 2015 after the spin-off of PayPal and became the Vice President of Employee Experience at Airbnb in 2017.

-As of 2020, Beth sits as Vice President of Employee Experience at Airbnb, a popular vacation rental home website.
-She heads every aspect of employee life, from hiring to office environment to fostering and keeping up the employee benefits that Airbnb provides.
+As of 2020, Beth is Vice President of Employee Experience at Airbnb, a vacation rental home website.
+She heads hiring to office environment to maintaining the employee benefits that Airbnb provides.